theadityamittal/Neighborly/README.md

 ## Fixture credentials

-With each of the user fixtures loaded from the previous step dev_setup the default password for the user account is password123.
+With each of the user fixtures loaded from the previous step dev_setup the default password for the user account is password123 for basic resident accounts.

+NGO accounts have the password 123456 for simplicity.

 Feel to use these accounts to look at the website!
 Or checkout the live site here: http://3.145.158.84/